 Every end mill shares the same basic anatomy.
 The overall length of the tool can be cut into two sections, the shank and cut length.
-The shank is gripped in the tool holder, and the cut length includes features like flutes and the cutting edge teeth.
+The shank is gripped in the tool holder, and the cut length includes features like flutes and cutting-edge teeth.

 Coatings on end mills increase hardness, enhance tool longevity, and allow for faster cutting speeds.
 The most popular coatings include:

 - Titanium Nitride (TiN).
-The standard finish used on alloy steel, aluminum, and plastic.
+The standard finish is used on alloy steel, aluminum, and plastic.

 - Titanium Carbonitride (TiCN).
 Provides a better wear resistance than TiN.

 - Super-life Titanium Nitride (Al-TiN).
 The best coating for high feed/speed and high-temperature applications.

 End mills are either center cutting or non-center cutting.
 This is basically the tool’s ability to cut straight down into a material without requiring a pre-drilled hole.
 A center-cutting end mill has cutting edges that extend into the center of the tool, which allows it to plunge into a material.
 A non-center cutting end mill only has cutting edges on the side and requires either a pilot hole, ramping, or helical motion to plunge straight down.

 Every end mill includes several cutting edges that are machined into the side of the tool.
 These provide an easy path for ejected chips to travel along as your tool shears away at a block of material.